-Do you know where all of your hard-earned money goes each month?
-Knowing how to budget your money can make it easier to track your expenses and plan your money goals.
-Without a budget all of your financial initiatives are likely to go up in smoke, because you won’t know what’s happening to your money.
-A budget is the first step toward taking full control of your financial life.
+Do you wonder where your hard-earned money goes each month?
+Learning how to budget is the key to controlling your spending and achieving your financial goals.
+Without a budget all of your financial initiatives are likely to go up in smoke, leaving you unable to manage your spending.

 A budget is your plan for what you will do with your income.
 Some make a basic budget that simply compares their income to expenses to avoid overspending.
 Others make detailed budgets that assign a specific purpose to each dollar.
 Each person budgets differently, but almost everyone finds that a budget is one of the most effective money management tools.